Wilderness first aid involves a mindset of self-confidence and the belief you can do it.

 When doing this, you will have to monitor, assess and reassess the injured person.
 It’s not an easy task, but it is an important one.

 The Top Concept of Wilderness First Aid

-Conduct proper risk assessments to help prevent bad situations.
-When you ID a potential risky situation, try to avoid it.
+Conduct proper risk assessments to help prevent dangerous situations.
+When you ID a potentially risky situation, try to avoid it.
 Avoidance is key!

 Constantly monitor your environment.
 That means 360-degree observation, including up above you.
 When out in the woods, be careful of falling branches.